mavryk-network/taquito/website/versioned_docs/version-17.5.0/drain_account.md

             .then((estimate) => {
               //Will be deducted from manager's address
               println(
-                `The estimated fees related to the emptying operation are ${estimate.suggestedFeeMutez} mutez.` );
+                `The estimated fees related to the emptying operation are ${estimate.suggestedFeeMutez} mumav.` );
               return contract.methods
                 .do(transferImplicit('mv1EQssQ7RPhKvocd4rhHsSA1BYGe5VKYeDo', balance.toNumber()))